Trade directory · Augusta metro · Georgia

 5

-Submit required licensing fees and bond if applicable.
-License valid for 2 years with continuing education required for renewal.
+Submit insurance proof and activation fee.
+License valid for 2 years.
+Must complete continuing education for renewal.

 § D · Field notes